Canoeing, Kayaking and Boating

 Planning Your River Trip

 1. Always wear a life jacket.
-Personal Flotation Devices (PFDs/life jacket) are required to be worn while on rivers inside of Mammoth Cave National Park at all times.
+Personal flotation devices (PFDs/life jacket) are encouraged for all river users and required to be worn by children ages 12 and under at all times while on rivers inside of Mammoth Cave National Parks.
 It is important that your PFD is properly fitted, and US Coast Guard approved.
+Federal and state law requires a Type I, II, or III PFD for each person onboard a watercraft.

 2. Let someone know your plan.
 You should always leave a float plan with family/friends and inform them of your departure and return.
 Do not forget to inform them when you return so an unnecessary search is not started.